wormzz11/ML-TESTING-Labeling-Data-ingestion-f/README.md

 ### TODO:

-First introduction of transformer to see a ll-MiniLM-L6-v2 probably but might pick something else from hugging face depending on the results
+First introduction of transformer to compare tf-idf against  all-MiniLM-L6-v2 probably but might pick something else from hugging face depending on the results